openenglishbible/Open-English-Bible/README.md

 Notes
 -----

-Paragraphs added to:
+Paragraphs added to (in alphabetical order):

-* Mark
-* Matthew
 * 1 Corinthians
 * 1 John
 * 1 Peter